-Ethane converts to a gaseous form under standard pressure and temperature as it is extracted, but once separated from the natural gas stream at a cryogenic plant, ethane is stored under pressure and temperature in a liquid form.
-It is most commonly transported by underground pipeline while in liquid form to a processing facility, such as an ethane cracker.
+Ethane converts to a gaseous form under standard pressure and temperature as it is extracted, but once separated from the natural gas stream at a fractionation plant, ethane is stored under pressure and temperature in a liquid form.
+It is commonly transported by underground pipeline while in liquid form to a processing facility, such as an ethane cracker.

 Pipelines are regarded as the safest means of transportation.
-According to the Association of Oil Pipe Lines (AOPL) and the American Petroleum Institute (API), there more than 200,000 miles of liquid pipelines across the United States.
-According to an analysis of publicly available data by AOPL and API, liquid pipelines have a safety delivery rate of 99.999 percent.
-The majority of pipeline incidents are extremely limited events with minimal to no environmental impact.
+According to the Association of Oil Pipe Lines (AOPL) and the American Petroleum Institute (API), there are over 200,000 miles of liquid pipelines across the United States.
+According to an analysis of publicly available data by AOPL and API, liquid pipelines have a safety delivery rate of 99.999%.
+Most pipeline incidents are extremely limited events with minimal to no environmental impact.